Skreamzz/Ishwikiclone/Running-an-SSH-server.md

 After this, you can ssh (from iSH itself) using `ssh root@localhost -p 22000`

+### To login without a password, using pubkey

+This assumes the destination device allows logins with password, in order to transfer the pubkey.

+To enable logins using your pubkey, use the same parameters as you use for a normal ssh, but replace the word ssh with ssh-copy-id.
+Using the above example this would be
+`ssh-copy-id root@localhost -p 22000`

+When you run this, you will still need to supply the password one last time.
+After this has completed, you are now able to login without providing the password for the remote account.

 ### Troubleshooting passwordless login

 To login as root without a password, I follow the usual steps to create a key with ssh-keygen and ssh-copy-id the public key to the phone.
 But when I attempt to login, I am still prompted for password.
 Permission of .ssh dir is 700, and permission of authorized_keys is 600.